 To learn more about well water testing, contact your local agency:

 Urban stormwater is one of the biggest sources of pollutants in rivers, streams and lakes.
 Storm drains are the main entrance-ways of pollutants into local water bodies.
-During snowmelt and springtime rains, litter, sediments and chemicals can end up in local water bodies, entering through the storm drain system.
+During snowmelt and rain events, litter, sediments and chemicals can end up in local water bodies, entering through the storm drain system.

 So what can you do to reduce and prevent storm water runoff contamination?
 Besides the everyday actions (see image on right) you can undertake, consider participating in the Yellow Fish Road Program.
 Through this program, participants paint yellow fish next to storm drains and distribute brochures to nearby households informing them of the program and actions they can take to reduce urban runoff pollutants.
 The Yellow Fish Road Program is a great activity for schools, community groups and those that require volunteer hours.

 To find more about Yellow Fish Road or to register your school or community group, contact the GRCA Stewardship Technician.

 Since 2007, and across the GRCA, more than 450 projects have been implemented through the Clean Water-Healthy Land Financial Assistance Program by property owners, schools, businesses and community groups.

 The Regional Municipality of Durham, Municipality of Clarington, Municipality of Port Hope, Township of Hamilton and Town of Cobourg invested over $525,000.00 towards these projects, while landowners have contributed more than $1.7 million of their own money.
 The approximate monetary value of these projects is more than $2.5 million.

 Project types funded include tree and shrub planting, livestock fencing from streams and woodlots, well upgrades and decommissions, agricultural best management practices (no-till drills and GPS units), clean water diversion, and many more.